-|less than 5 mm||negative for TB|
+|less than 5 mm||negative|

-|at least 5 mm||positive if:|
+|at least 5 mm||positive if you:|

-• you are HIV-positive
+• are HIV-positive

-• you have had an organ transplant
+• have had an organ transplant

-• you are taking immunosuppressants
+• are taking immunosuppressant medication

-• you have previously had TB
+• have previously had TB

-|at least 10 mm||positive if:|
+|at least 10 mm||positive if you:|

-• you live in a high-risk environment
+• live in a high risk environment

-• you’re a child under the age of 4
+• are under age 4

-• you’ve used injected drugs
+• have used injected drugs